grey-elf/dm/docs/vl/3-research.md

 #### The True Relation of the Nyr Dyv and the Lands Surrounding

 - Unchanged except for removing mention of Cult of Vecna
+- *Revision notes:*
+    - Why does it say Osnabrölt is on the shore of Midbay?
+    - The sketch map doesn't actually show Halmadar's tomb despite what the book text says?
+    - Is it supposed to imply that the tomb is the hill marked "Kron"?
+I choose to believe it doesn't.

 ## Temples